Cognitive behavioural therapy (CBT)

 Photo of undefined

-Cognitive behavioural therapy (CBT) is an evidence-based approach to treating a range of mental health conditions.
+Cognitive behavioural therapy (CBT) is an evidence-based approach to treating a range of mental health challenges and conditions.
 If you’ve been looking into therapy, you may have come across therapists offering CBT.
-Perhaps you’re not sure what to expect from CBT or whether it’s the right type of therapy for you.

 In this article, we’ll walk you through the basics of CBT, including: